fabischw/fabischw/README.md

 <summary>Notenrechner</summary>

 # [Notenrechner](https://github.com/fabischw/notenrechner) (= [Notenrechner light](https://github.com/fabischw/notenrechner-light))
-🚧 still in development 🚧
+🚧 still in development 🚧 - mostly a learning project, not an actual project for individual use
 ### Description
 This project provides an easy, flexible way of organizing exam results from german highschools.
 The project allows for a lot of customaziation because of the structure used.